 Type of Request Authorising Officer 1 Written authorisation to conduct investigations using Directed Surveillance.
-Director, Head of Service, Service Manager or equivalent (SI 2010/521) Officers specifically designated by the Monitoring Officer as Authorising Officers 2 Written authorisation to conduct investigations using Directed Surveillance likely to obtain confidential information. , ,
+Director, Head of Service, Service Manager or equivalent (SI 2010/521) Officers specifically designated by the Monitoring Officer as Authorising Officers 2 Written authorisation to conduct investigations using Directed Surveillance likely to obtain confidential information.
+Head of Paid Service or in his absence, the acting Head of Paid Service